Early Years of Foundation Stage

 The Statutory Framework for the Early Years Foundation Stage (EYFS) sets the standards for promoting the learning, development

-of children from birth to five years.
+and safety of children from birth to five years.
 At BSE we follow the Statutory Framework in EYFS for children from 2½ years to 5½ years.

 The curriculum is a framework for setting out the aims of a programme of education, including the knowledge and understanding that is to be gained in each stage and for evaluating what knowledge and skills children have gained against expectations.